esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 --------------------------------------------
 ![QC-ing](genomics_pipeline_qc.png)

 When running a sequencing pipeline, it is very important to make sure that your data matches appropriate quality threshold and are free from any contaminants.
-This step will help you make correct interpretations in downstream analysis and will also let you know if you are required to redo the experiment/library preparation or resequencing or remove contaminant sequences.
+This step will help you make correct interpretations in downstream analysis and will also let you know if you are required to redo the experiment/library preparation or remove contaminant sequences.

 For this purpose, we will employ Kraken which is a taxonomic sequence classifier that assigns taxonomic labels to short DNA reads.
 We will screen our samples against a MiniKraken database (a pre-built database constructed from complete bacterial, archaeal, and viral genomes in RefSeq.) and confirm if the majority of reads in our sample belong to the target species.